vonsturm/gerda-fitter/README.md

         "method" : "kOptMinuit" // see the BAT manual to learn about the other algorithms },
 ```
-settings about the numerical integration needed to normalize the posterior:
+settings about the numerical integration needed to compute the evidence:
 ```js
     "integration" : {
         "enabled" : false,               // enable/disable the integration step